johanholmerin/tscm-examples/README.md

+# Deprecated

+Since TypeScript 5 this project is no longer supported

+---

 # tscm example macros

 A collection of macros for [tscm](https://github.com/johanholmerin/tscm).
 Intended as demonstration of tscm, **not production ready**.
 If you are interested in contributing to a macro, feel free to open an issue.